 In-kind support is defined as anything provided by another agency to the project (space rental, supplies, printed materials, volunteer time, advertising space, etc.) at no cost to the applicant.
 In-kind contributions cannot be counted as part of the applicant’s match.
 However, we encourage applicants to include this information as it can better express the full scope of their project as well as demonstrate community collaboration within your project.

-There are two deadlines available for applicant organizations.
-Organizations who wish to have their applications reviewed for completeness and verification that all requirements have been met must upload their application to Sharefile by the Early Bird Review Deadline of Tuesday, March 7, 2017 by 5:00 PM.
+There are two deadlines available for Project Support applicant organizations.
+Organizations who wish to have their applications reviewed for completeness and verification that all requirements have been met must upload their application to Sharefile by the Early Bird Review Deadline.
 You will be notified within 10 business days of any additional documents needed.

-The Final Application Deadline for submission of all project support applications is Monday, March 27, 2017 by 5:00 PM.
-Applications submitted by this deadline will not be reviewed by staff.
+Applications submitted by the Final Application Deadline will not be reviewed by staff.
 Please note that incomplete applications will not be presented to the grants panel.